 Are you at risk of foreclosure?

 During the 2008 Financial crisis, the Federal Consumer Financial Protection Bureau found that mortgage servicers were committing frequent and egregious errors in the foreclosure process.
-Federal guidelines issued in 2014 are meant to ensure borrowers understand the consequences of missed payments and the alternative options available to them.

 From the time your first payment is missed: